- Classic Journeys

 Overnight in Hanoi

-After breakfast and check out, you are picked up and and driven back to the airport to catch a short flight to Dong Hoi to visit Phong Nha-Ke Bang national park, a UNESCO World Heritage Site in the Quang Binh Province in the north central coast region.
+After breakfast and check out, you will be picked up and driven back to the airport to catch a short flight to Dong Hoi to visit Phong Nha-Ke Bang national park, a UNESCO World Heritage Site in the Quang Binh Province in the north-central coast region.